Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Hygiene Routine

 Brush after every meal.
 Use interdental brushes around brackets.
 Floss with floss threaders or super floss to clean under the archwire.
 A water flosser is helpful but not mandatory.
-Hygiene matters more during treatment than at any other time, plaque around brackets stains the enamel under them.
+Hygiene matters more during treatment than at any other time.

 The First 2 Weeks